johnsonjoshua16/CALCAPP/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Apache License.
 See (#LICENSE) for details.

 ## Contact